vanessavps/chat-app/README.md

 # Chat App

-Application done as part of "The complete Node.js Developer Course" on Udemy.
+Simple chat website done with Node.js and Materialize CSS.
+It uses sockets for communication in real time.

+You can check the Chat App on Heroku https://vps-chat-app.herokuapp.com/